Toshihiko-tan/momi3/TUTORIAL.rst

     parameters = list(x.keys())

 We now evaluate the likelihood over a range of values for ``start_size`` to visualize how the likelihood varies with this parameter.
-Here, we will sweep the parameter from 5000 to 20000 in increments of 100.
+Here, we will sweep the parameter from 5000 to 20000 by creating 100 intervals with the ``linspace()`` function.
 You can adjust the range and step size as needed.

 .. code-block:: python